ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 The library implements three matrix type containers:
 - Static_Matrix: Fixed sized matrices
 - Pseudo_Dynamic_Matrix (PDMatrix): (Fixed size) Matrix used to store larger amounts of data, with a compile-time known max number of rows and columns.
 However, the effective size used during run-time can vary.
-- Dynamic_Matrix: Matrix container for data with  varying size
+- Dynamic_Matrix: Matrix container for data with  varying size **Not used nor maintained**

 Only the fixed size matrices are used currently, because dynamic memory allocation on the gpu is costly, slow and should therefore in general not be done.
 Thus, the "dynamic_matrix.cuh" file is **NOT USED**.